signalogic/SigSRF_SDK/mediaTest_readme.md

 The -dN command line argument specifies options and flags.
 Here are some of the key ones:

-> 0x01 enable dynamic sessions<br>
+> 0x01 enable dynamic sessions<br/>
-> 0x08 apply ASR to stream group output<br>
+> 0x08 apply ASR to stream group output<br/>
 > 0x10 use packet arrival times.
-Omit if input packets (e.g. pcap file) have incorrect (or no) arrival timestamps<br>
+Omit if input packets (e.g. pcap file) have incorrect (or no) arrival timestamps<br/>
-> 0x400 enable stream groups<br>
+> 0x400 enable stream groups<br/>
-> 0x800 enable wav output<br>
+> 0x800 enable wav output<br/>
-> 0x40000 enable analytics mode (telecom mode is the default)<br>
+> 0x40000 enable analytics mode (telecom mode is the default)<br/>
 > 0x80000 use a queue balancing algorithm for packet push rate.
-Typically applied when packet arrival timestamps can't be used<br>
+Typically applied when packet arrival timestamps can't be used<br/>

 Note that options and flags may be combined together.